Facebook takes down accounts and pages of Trump ally Roger Stone | Politics

 Facebook said its probe was influenced by the April search documents.
 But the company said that its unit guarding against coordinated inauthentic behavior had already been looking into Stone's pages after a referral from a separate Facebook team monitoring dangerous organizations, which was tracking the Proud Boys.
 Facebook marked the Proud Boys as dangerous and banned their content in 2018.
 Members have been charged with violence in multiple instances and recently clashed with anti-racism protesters.

 One of the accounts connected to the Proud Boys was operated by Jacob Engels, Facebook said.
 Stone testified last year that Engels could post on Instagram on his behalf and had access to his phone.
-Engels, who writes for far-right sites and has led chants at Proud Boys demonstrations, did not respond to an email seeking comment.
+Engels, who writes for far-right sites, told Reuters he is not a member of the Proud Boys but has "embedded" with them to research the group.

 Graphika analyst Ben Nimmo, a disinformation specialist, said the Stone network had been most active in 2016 and 2017, among other things promoting stories about the Democratic emails published by WikiLeaks as part of the Russian interference effort.
 Many of the accounts were later deleted, and in recent weeks they have mostly reflected Stone's quest to receive a pardon from Trump for his crimes, according to Nimmo.